Skip to main content

 12 Networking Mistakes That Look Unprofessional

-By July 12, 2024Job Search
+By July 12, 2024November 14th, 2024Career Development, Job Search

 Some professionals love to network, and some do not.
 No matter what side of the spectrum you fall on, networking can play a significant role in your professional career.
 So can your networking mistakes and goofs.

 Networking opportunities create connections that open up doors and opportunities you wouldn’t have otherwise.
-When you are networking with other professionals, make sure you avoid these 12 mistakes, or else risk appearing unprofessional to your peers and superiors.
+When you are networking with other professionals, make sure you avoid these 12 mistakes or else risk appearing unprofessional to your peers and superiors.

-Networking Mistake #1: Showing Up Unprepared
+Mistake #1: Showing Up Unprepared

 When you participate in a networking event, do not come unprepared.
 Know your audience and have good questions ready.
 Being unprepared doesn’t leave a strong impression on anyone.